-CONCLUSION: Vestibulectomy is an effective long-term treatment for women with provoked localized vulvodynia; the procedure is associated with high levels of patient satisfaction and low complication rates.
-Shortterm success appears to be a good indicator of long-term improvement, and improvement continues throughout the first postoperative year.
+CONCLUSION: Vestibulectomy is an effective long-term treatment for women with provoked localised vulvodynia; the procedure is associated with high levels of patient satisfaction and low complication rates.
+Short-term success appears to be a good indicator of long-term improvement, and improvement continues throughout the first postoperative year.

 Comments on study

 Vestibulectomy is the surgical removal of skin from the vestibule (inner labia) for women with sexual pain (vestibulodynia).
-We have covered the procedure in more detail on page** of the website.
+We have covered the procedure in more detail on our page Surgery for vulval pain.
 It has always been a controversial treatment as to many doctors and patients it seems a drastic step.
-Anecdotally there were concerns over the long term benefits of the procedure and whether the procedure made patients worse.
+Anecdotally there were concerns over the long-term benefits of the procedure and whether the procedure made patients worse.
 This study aims to address the benefit to patients up to one year after the procedure which is a good length of time to assess success of treatment.
-It is not a prospective study in that it is depending on patient recall of their symptoms.
+It is not a prospective study in that it is depending on patients’ recall of their symptoms.